human-conditions/yodrew.github.io-original/_pages/presale.md

 permalink: /presale/
 ---

 I believe joy is natural.
 Through investigation, I discovered the essential condition nature gives us to reverse the cause of our suffering and restore joy: darkness.
-Using hygiene, the science of health, I developed a model for using it to produce reliable miracles.
+Using hygiene, the science of health, I developed a model for using darkness to produce reliable miracles.

 The hygienic use of darkness results in: